| |

 Buddhas are able to devise new skillful means to liberate &

 enlighten sentient beings.
-This sets Buddhism apart as a dynamic religion.
+This sets Buddhism apart as a dynamic science

 Hence, within the context of the Four Turnings, new Buddhist scriptures